hkaranjule77/star-wars-game/README.txt

 CONTROLS :-
 Controls are pretty simple like old mobile games.
-So, controls for spaceship are-
+So, controls for Luke Skywalker X-WING Spaceship are-
-    2 - Up
+    2 - Moving ship in Upward direction
-    8 - Down
+    8 - Moving ship in Downward direction
-    5 - Fire
+    5 - to Fire laser beams from ship